List of Game of the Year awards (board games): Kinderspiel des Jahres

-The Kinderspiel des Jahres is awarded every year to the best children's game by a jury of German game critics.
+The Kinderspiel des Jahres is awarded annually to the best children's game by a jury of German game critics.
 This award is to children's games what the Spiel des Jahres is to family games.

 2001 was the first year that the Kinderspiel des Jahres was officially awarded.
-Prior to that year, it was the Sonderpreis "Kinderspiel" (Special Prize for Best Children's Game).
+Prior to that year, it was a subcategory of the Spiel des Jahres awards known as the Sonderpreis "Kinderspiel" ("Special Prize for Best Children's Game").
 Since the intent behind both awards is the same, it is customary to refer to the 1989–2000 Sonderpreis winners as having won the Kinderspiel des Jahres.